October 30, 2009

 Stuff Those Veggies!

 I love stuffed veggies.
 They are easy to make, easy to freeze and reheat, and you can pack a lot of good stuff into those healthy pockets.
 This recipe for Southwest Stuffed Peppers is one of my favorites.
 It's a great way to make the most of that end-of-season corn and green chiles that we have here in New Mexico.
 It also has black beans and quinoa, so you're getting complete vegetarian protein in this meal!
 If you can't find roasted green chiles near you, substitute a diced fresh jalapeno for the heat.
+If you have any quinoa mixture left over, it is great over salad greens or as a burrito filling.

 Freezing - to freeze these stuffed peppers, don't roast them before filling.
 Just stuff them raw, then individually wrap and freeze.
 Defrost them in the refrigerator before reheating in a 375 oven for about 20-25 minutes.